nyno-kb/python-101/_episodes/06-for-loops.md

 ~~~
 {: .python}
 ~~~
-  File "<ipython-input-7-f65f2962bf9c>", line 2
-    lastName="Smith"
+    lastName = "Smith"
     ^
 IndentationError: unexpected indent
 ~~~
 {: .error}

-*   This error can be fixed by removing the extra spaces
+*   This error can be fixed by removing the indentation
     at the beginning of the second line.

 ## A `for` loop is made up of a collection, a loop variable, and a body